The following professionals lent their expertise to this article:

 Lobbyist – Healthcare lobbyists with nursing experience can be very persuasive when lobbying government officials on behalf of clients.

-Medical journalist – An LPN’s professional background in the healthcare system allows them to effectively analyze newsworthy events.
+Medical journalist – An LPN’s professional background in healthcare allows them to analyze newsworthy events effectively.

 Life care planner – Life care planners coordinate with medical providers and insurance companies to get necessary medical services for their clients.